Who is the Top Investor In Rexford Industrial Realty Inc. (REXR)?

-Rexford Industrial Realty Inc. (NYSE: REXR) is -32.44% lower on its value in year-to-date trading and has touched a low of $48.74 and a high of $84.68 in the current 52-week trading range.
+Rexford Industrial Realty Inc. (NYSE: REXR) is -30.49% lower on its value in year-to-date trading and has touched a low of $48.74 and a high of $84.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The REXR stock was last observed hovering at around $53.96 in the last trading session, with the day’s gains setting it 0.84% off its average median price target of $66.00 for the next 12 months.
-It is also 31.5% off the consensus price target high of $80.00 offered by analysts, but current levels are 11.61% higher than the price target low of $62.00 for the same period.
+The REXR stock was last observed hovering at around $56.55 in the last trading session, with the day’s loss setting it -0.17% off its average median price target of $66.00 for the next 12 months.
+It is also 23.81% off the consensus price target high of $74.00 offered by 8 analysts, but current levels are 9.06% higher than the price target low of $62.00 for the same period.

 Sponsored

-The stock witnessed a 1.59% gain in the last 1 month and extending the period to 3 months gives it a -15.55%, and is -0.69% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.73% over the week and 2.59% over the month.
+The stock witnessed a 3.68% gain in the last 1 month and extending the period to 3 months gives it a -5.92%, and is 4.48% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.37% over the week and 2.47% over the month.

 Rexford Industrial Realty Inc. (REXR) Analyst Forecasts